agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 <br/>

 #### `groups`
-Here we define the initial [Groups](#groups) of our Collection.
+The initial [Groups](#groups) of our Collection are defined with this property's help.
 There are two ways of doing this.
 The first one is to pass an Array of Group Names.
-AgileTs will than take care of the creation for us.
+AgileTs will than take care of the Group's creation and calls them after the previously passed names.
 ```ts
 const MY_COLLECTION = App.createCollection({
     groups: ["myGroup1", "myGroup2"]
 });
 ```
-The above mentioned way has some limitation, for instance we can't define any initial Items.
+The way mentioned above has some limitations.
+For instance, we can't define any initial Items.
-Luckily there is a second way, where we have access to the Collection which gets created.
+Luckily there is a second way, where we have access to the Collection itself.
 ```ts
 const MY_COLLECTION = App.createCollection((collection) => ({
      key: 'dummyCollection',